 What happens to my money if I prepay for a financial product but I’m not successful in an auction?

 If you prepay for a bid that is not successful, we will transfer that money back to you.
-We complete the transfers within 24 hours of confirming whether your bid has been successful or not and you should see the funds back in your bank account within 24 hours of the payment being made by us.
+We complete the transfers after the auction has closed and the closing price has been finalised.
+You should see the funds back in your bank account within 24 hours of the payment being made by us.
 Payments are only completed on days when the major banks are open for business in New Zealand.

 Does Catalist hold client money in a trust account separate from its own money?

 Yes.
 All client money is held in a Client Trust Account with ASB Bank until the transactions are completed.

 What is the minimum size business that can list on the Catalist Public Market?

 There is no minimum size of business that can list on the Catalist Public Market, but it is generally best suited to businesses that would be valued at over $3 million.
 If your business is currently valued at below $3 million contact us to discuss what options might be appropriate for your business.